thecryptoneer/pixelsweeper-blog/docs/_posts/halloween-art-contest.md

 • **AI is allowed (** [**BeCrazy**](https://t.me/ElKebaboKing/) **will be happy 😁 ) , The only condition is that it need to look like a sweeper.**

-Once your artwork is finished, you need to post it in comment under our Halloween Post, use [@Pixelsweeper](Https://Twitter.com/PixelSweeper/) and #SWPR #NFTs #Halloween #HalloweenSWPR #BNBchain.
+Once your artwork is finished, you need to post it in comment under our Halloween Post : [here](https://twitter.com/PixelSweeper/status/1584531078731403264?t=PiTluJCQe76oVgsbp6411g&s=19), use [@Pixelsweeper](Https://Twitter.com/PixelSweeper/) and #SWPR #NFTs #Halloween #HalloweenSWPR #BNBchain.

 **_And retweet your own comment!_**